ydayagi/serverless-workflow-examples/assessment/assessment-with-jq-expression/README.md

 **Note**:
 This example assumes that the workflow options returned upon assessment are available.
-The list of workflows provided into `resources/infrastructures` are purely illustrative.
+The workflow provided into `resources/infra` is purely illustrative.

 ## How to run